-As previously discussed, Minnesotalaw does not specify how the supplemental MVST funds should be allocated within the Twin Cities region.
+As previously discussed, Minnesota law does not specify how the supplemental MVST funds should be allocated within the Twin Cities region.
 In the absence of such direction, the Met Council developed a policy to distribute the supplemental MVST funds to providers in the region.
 We found that:

-The Metropolitan Council and suburban transit providers have disagreed over how supplemental Motor Vehicle Sales Tax revenue should be allocated in the Twin Cities region.
+• The Metropolitan Council and suburban transit providers have disagreed over how supplemental Motor Vehicle Sales Tax revenue should be allocated in the Twin Cities region.

 The process of developing the regional transit procedures further eroded the relationship between the Met Council and the suburban transit providers.
 The Met Council established a procedure to distribute supplemental MVST among regional providers.

+Some suburban transit providers have projected operating reserve fund balances greater than 100 percent of their operating expenses in 2011.
 The suburban transit providers wanted a formula-based approach that would provide them with a guaranteed share of these supplemental funds.
 Instead, the Met Council created a procedure to distribute the additional MVST funds to providers in the Twin Cities region based on regional priorities.
 The Council's Regional Operating Revenue Allocation Procedures establish the process to distribute supplemental MVST revenue among regional transit providers.
 The procedures prioritize the use of funds as follows: (1) preserve existing services, (2) ensure adequate fund balances among providers, and (3) expand transit services based on regional priorities.

 To preserve existing services, according to the Council's procedures, current transit services must first be funded using revenue from fares, federal and state revenue, base MVST revenue, and other sources.
-After these funds have been exhausted, services are paid for with excess reserve funds.
-Finally, if needed, supplemental MVST revenue is used to fund existing services.
+After these funds have been exhausted, services are paid for with excess reserve funds.34 Finally, if needed, supplemental MVST revenue is used to fund existing services.

 Under the Met Council procedures, if supplemental MVST revenue remains after funding existing services, it can be used to bring providers' reserve fund levels to the policy ceiling.
-If supplemental MVST revenue still remains after bringing all providers' reserve balances to the policy ceiling, it will be used to expand the regional transit system.
+If supplemental MVST revenue still remains after bringing all providers' reserve balances to the policy ceiling, it will be used to expand the regional transit system.35